stablecog/stablecog/src/lib/md/docs/v1/api-reference/image/index.md

 # Image

-These are image related endpoints such as generating or upscaling an image.
+These are image related endpoints such as generating an image, retrieving your generations or upscaling an image.